IsaiahDal/isaiahdal.github.io/README.md

   * Click the "Add cell" (+) button that appears to the top left of the cell to add the new cell above the current cell.

-  * Click the button that appears to the bootom left of the cell to add the new cell below the current cell.
+  * Click the button that appears to the bottom left of the cell to add the new cell below the current cell.

     * You can also use `Ctrl + Enter` (or `Cmd + enter`) to add a cell below the current cell.